 Terrain: Road, rocks, heather.
 Good pair of walking boots.

-Nearest facilities: Not entirely sure, but – as is the case in the Highlands, generally – best to have some sustenance in the car.
+Nearest facilities: Toilets at Knockan Crag nature reverve, more at Lochinver.
+As is the case in the Highlands, generally, it's best to have some sustenance in the car.
 Even when you do find facilities, if you’re there out of season (Oct-March), they’ll more than likely be closed.